Base3: a simple interpolation-based ensemble method for robust dynamic link prediction: Abstract

 \section{Abstract}

-Dynamic link prediction remains a central challenge in temporal graph learning, particularly in designing models that are both effective and practical for real-world deployment.
+Dynamic link prediction remains a central challenge in temporal graph learning, particularly in designing models that are both interpretable and effective.
 Existing approaches often rely on complex neural architectures, which are computationally intensive and difficult to interpret.
-In this work, we build on the strong recurrence-based foundation of the EdgeBank baseline, by supplementing it with inductive capabilities.
-We do so by leveraging the predictive power of non-learnable signals from two complementary perspectives: historical edge recurrence, as captured by EdgeBank, and global node popularity, as introduced in the PopTrack model.
-We propose \textbf{t-CoMem}, a lightweight memory module that tracks temporal co-occurrence patterns and neighborhood activity.
+In this work, we build on the strong recurrence-based foundation of the EdgeBank baseline \cite{edgebank}, by supplementing it with inductive capabilities.
+We do so by leveraging the predictive power of non-learnable signals from two perspectives that complement EdgeBank's historical edge recurrence: global node popularity, as introduced in the PopTrack \cite{PopTrack} model, and co-occurrence patterns through our proposed module, \textbf{t-CoMem}. t-CoMem is a lightweight memory module that tracks temporal co-occurrence patterns and neighborhood activity.
 Building on this, we introduce \textbf{Base3}, an interpolation-based model that fuses EdgeBank, PopTrack, and t-CoMem into a unified scoring framework.
 This combination effectively bridges local and global temporal dynamics -- repetition, popularity, and context -- without relying on training.
 Evaluated on the Temporal Graph Benchmark, Base3 achieves performance competitive with state-of-the-art deep models, even outperforming them on some datasets.
 Importantly, it considerably improves on existing baselines' performance under more realistic and challenging negative sampling strategies -- offering a simple yet robust alternative for temporal graph learning.

 .1in

 The code used in this work is available \href{https://github.com/ekmpa/Base3}{\texttt{here}}.

 \keywords{Dynamic Link Prediction, Temporal Graphs, Graph Machine Learning, Model Evaluation, Baseline}